dvidelabs/flatcc/include/flatcc/portable/README.md

 include anything, except: it will provide a patch for static assertions which clang does not fully support in all versions even with C11 flagged.

+The grisu3 header files are the runtime files for the Grisu3 floating point conversion to/from text C port.
+Test coverage is provided separately.
+This library can be used indirectly via pparsefp.h and pprintfp.h.

 IMPORTANT NOTE: this library is not widely tested.
 It is intended to be a starting point.
 Each use case should test on relevant target platforms and if relevant send patches upstream.